 You can get active in lots of ways, but walking is one of the easiest!
 For most people, it’s safe, easy to stick with, and low- or no-cost.
 It doesn’t require any special skills or equipment.
 For such a simple activity, it has so many benefits.

-- Reduce your risk of serious diseases like heart disease, stroke, diabetes and cancer.
+- Reduce your risk of serious diseases like heart disease, stroke, diabetes and several types of cancer.

 - Improve your blood pressure, blood sugar and blood cholesterol levels.

 - Improve your mental and emotional well-being and and reduce risk of depression.

 - Improve memory and reduce your risk of dementia.

 - Boost bone strength and reduce your risk of osteoporosis.

 If 150 minutes sounds like a lot, remember that even short activity sessions can be added up over the week to reach this goal.
 And it’s easy to fit in a few minutes of walking a several times a day.